percherIrex/Huawei_Matebook_D_Hackintosh_OpenCore/Readme.md

 * Improvements on Hibernation.

+* BIOS unlock.

-* Windows 10 startup item in OpenCore (I think using boot menu is a better choice)
+* ~~Windows 10 startup item in OpenCore (I think using boot menu is a better choice)~~ Never use OpenCore to boot windows.
+Using Boot Menu is recommended.

 ------